George Feigley

+In 1994, while still in prison, Feigley was convicted of instructing his wife and another man over a prison phone to rape a 14-year-old girl.
+Feigley was found guilty of conspiracy to commit involuntary deviate sexual intercourse and sentenced.
+Because of problems with the search warrants, Feigley's wife and the girl's mother were able to plead guilty and receive probation.In 1996, while imprisoned, Feigley co-founded the prisoners' advocacy website and nonprofit organization prisoners.com, along with his wife Sandra.

+Religious career

-In 1971, Feigley founded an organization he called the Neo American Church (not be confused with the more notable and unrelated Neo-American Church, a psychedelian religion founded by Arthur Kleps in the mid 1960s) and the associated Neo American School.
+In 1971, Feigley founded an organization he called the Neo American Church (not be confused with the more notable and unrelated Neo-American Church, a psychedelian religion founded by Arthur Kleps in the mid-1960s) and the associated Neo American School.
 The church and school were located in Harrisburg, Pennsylvania.

 Church doctrine emphasized the transcendent or mystical power of orgasm.
 According to police reports, it also advocated the use of children for sexual gratification.
 While leading the cult, Feigley authored several publications under the pseudonym G.G.
 Stoctay.
 These included a book entitled The Sale of Lillian, which described the sexual abuse of a 10-year-old girl, and contained graphic illustrations of such abuse.

 The charismatic Feigley, who called himself "The Light of the World", gathered a small group of followers, mostly women, into his church.
 As of 1983, the group, which at one point had numbered over twenty persons, included about ten adults, one or two of whom were men (five children of group members were then living in foster homes where they had been placed by the state).